 Throughout Iceland’s winter, the days can be as short as just 6 hours.
 Navigating your way through the snow can be tricky during sunlight, but can be much more difficult in the dark.
 To ensure that you don't get stuck out in the dark, plan a rough itinerary, sticking to daylight hours, and try not to pack too much into your day.

 If you have any questions about driving your rental car in the winter, we are always happy to help.
-Please check with us when you collect your car.
+Please check with us when you collect your car or get in contact today.